epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

 ## Dealing with Microaggressions

 But what should we do if we are involved in a microaggression, whether as the target, a witness, or the person committing it?
-Let's outline best practices and guidelines on handling microaggressions from each of these three roles:
+Here are some tips on handling microaggressions from each of these three roles:

 ### What Should I Do if I've Committed a Microaggression?

 If you stepped on someone's foot, you'd apologize, right?
 Even if it was completely unintentional, you still stepped on them.
 And that can hurt!
 Well, the same goes for microaggressions; while their damaging "hidden messages" aren't always intended, they still hurt.
 So they deserve acknowledgement, an apology, and reflection to prevent them from occurring again.
-Here are steps to follow when you commit a microaggression:
+Here are some things you can do when you commit a microaggression:

 * Be proactive.
 If you realize you might have said something hurtful, call yourself out.
 Don't wait for someone to confront you!
 * Acknowledge the impact.
 While it's okay to clarify your intent (_“I didn't mean to hurt your feelings”_), remember the impact your actions have on others is _not_ dependent upon your intent, and is equally valid.
 * Apologize.
 Even if you didn't intend harm, the impact can be hurtful.
 The target's feelings are 100% valid.
-* Don't pressure for information beyond what the other person volunteers.
+* Don't push for information beyond what the other person volunteers.
 It's not the obligation of this person (or other members of marginalized groups) to educate you, or explain the intricacies of the situation.
 While it's acceptable to ask for clarification about the situation, many members of marginalized groups report becoming exhausted due to constant pressure to explain why microaggressions are hurtful.
-You can always talk about the situation with trusted friends, or seek voices from these groups online (such as from blog posts and articles) to learn more about the issue.
+You can always talk about the situation with trusted friends, read books by and about the experiences of people from other social groups, or seek voices from these groups online (such as from blog posts and articles) to learn more about the issue.
 * Be a good listener.
 This is an opportunity to learn about someone else's perspective and become a better peer, ally, and future coworker.
 Listen carefully, regardless of the amount of information the other party freely gives.

-* Do your best to ensure it doesn't happen again.
-Carefully and intentionally reflect upon what went wrong, and how you can prevent similar situations in the future.
+* Consider your biases.
+No matter how hard we try, we all carry biases with us, and those biases are shaped by the world we live in.
+So if you do something that turns out to be a microaggression, take a moment to reflect on whether your actions might be the outcome of a bias, perhaps one you weren't fully aware you had, and think about how you can be better aware of that bias in the future.
 * Follow up with Epicodus staff if you have remaining concerns or would like more guidance on preventing future microaggressions.
+* Recognize that no matter how sorry you are or how unintentional it was, you are not the victim.

 ### What Should I Do if I'm the Target of a Microaggression?